Starcross railway station: History

-The station was opened by the South Devon Railway on 30 May 1846.
+The South Devon Railway opened the station on 30 May 1846.
 It only had a single platform at this time, the second one being added in November 1848.
 It was provided with a train shed until 1906 when the station was rebuilt.

-Trains were worked by atmospheric power from 13 September 1847 until 9 September 1848.
-The engine house was subsequently used as a Methodist chapel; a youth club; a coal store; a museum of the atmospheric railway; and is currently the home of the Starcross Fishing and Cruising Club.

-The South Devon Railway was amalgamated into the Great Western Railway on 1 February 1876, which in turn was nationalised into British Railways on 1 January 1948.

-Public goods traffic was withdrawn from 6 September 1965 and coal traffic ceased on 4 December 1967.
 The station became unstaffed on 3 May 1971 and the old station building was finally demolished in 1981.
 The footbridge, which had been erected in 1895, was replaced by the present structure in 1999.